lolobog/Procedural-Generation-of-Cities/README.md

 # Procedural-Generation-of-Cities
 This project presents an interface through which users are able to generate cities using procedural generation methods.

+Install Instructions:
+1. Install Microsoft Visual Studio 2022 with the Desktop Development with C++ Workload
+2. Download and extract de source files to your computer
+3. Open the "Perlin Noise Terrain gen.sln" file using Microsoft Visual Studio 2022
+4. Build the solution (Build-> Build Solution)
+5. Run the project using the Local Window Debugger
+6. Enjoy and create your own custom citites!

 The city map is created through a mix of 3 different procedural techniques:

 -Terrain: the terrain uses a mixture of Improved Perlin Noise along with a blending function that smoothes out the sudden increases in height